Weighted vs. Unweighted GPA: Know The Difference

 All the factors mentioned above are going to give them a better understanding of your GPA.
-When you are thinking about which GPA is crucial, understand that college is the big boss and look at all the data they are provided to get the best idea of your academic proficiency.
+When you are thinking about which GPA is crucial, understand that College is the big boss and look at all the data they provide to get the best idea of your academic proficiency.

 Admission authorities consider your transcript; If your transcript mentions the rising difficulty in your coursework, it will look impressive to colleges, even if your GPA isn't perfect.

 If you have a 4.0 GPA but took all the less demanding classes in high school, colleges will not consider you an elite student since you didn't put effort into raising yourself academically.